TrueFiEng/Waffle/docs/source/configuration.rst

 Configuration file
 ------------------

-While Waffle works well enough without any configurations advanced users might want to excert more control over what happens when they use Waffle in their projects.
+While Waffle works well enough without any configurations, advanced users might want to excert more control over what happens when they use Waffle in their projects.

-This is why we made it very easy to configure Waffle to match your needs.
+This is why we made it very easy to configure Waffle to meet your needs.
 All you need to do is create a :code:`waffle.json` file inside your project and point waffle to it.